Web Agents 2024.6

 • Its nodes must pass the agent credentials to the Agent Data Store Decision node.

-When you define a journey in PingOne Advanced Identity Cloud, that same journey is used for all instances of PingGateway, Java Agent, and Web Agent.
+When you define a journey in Advanced Identity Cloud, that same journey is used for all instances of PingGateway, Java Agent, and Web Agent.
 Consider this point if you change the journey configuration.

 2. Click Journeys > New Journey.